Agnes Bluhm: Life

 In 1936 she published her book which laid out her views on the role of women.
 The Racial Hygiene Problem for Women Physicians described how she saw women's role to work hard at reproduction in order to improve humanity.
 She strongly advocated against smoking, noting research which showed lower fertility in women who smoked.
 Women should look to motherhood and not to emancipation as their contribution.
 Although Bluhm had a career she saw this as a special case because of the need for speciality doctors.
 In general she thought that women should not have careers.
 Moreover, she recommended that the "female psyche" made her gender predisposed towards working for "racial hygiene".

 She won the Goethe-Medaille für Kunst und Wissenschaft during the war.
 Adolf Hitler awarded about 400 of these medals during his time in power but only five were awarded to women and the rest were a singer, actresses and writers.

-Bluhm died in Beelitz in 1943 before the end of the Second World War (Some say 1944).
+Bluhm died in Beelitz, Germany, in 1943, aged 81.